-Moscow Bears top volleyball tri-match
+AREA ROUNDUP: Moscow Bears top volleyball tri-match

 In the elite under-18-minutes event, Maximus Cervi-Skinner led Coeur d’Alene to a team victory with a time of 14:42.50.

-WOMEN’S COLLEGE SWIMMINGCougs close opening weekend with wins
+Cougs close opening weekend with wins

 FRESNO, Calif. — Washington State closed its season-opening weekend at the Fresno State Invite with three individual wins and a relay win.